 Review

-Plenty of people admire the Dove, but as we mentioned earlier, it's more expensive than most other acoustic guitars.
-If you like the look of the Dove but want something with a lower price tag, the Epiphone Dove Pro is a great choice.
-Epiphone is Gibson's budget brand, and this guitar comes with a solid spruce top for tone that only gets better over time.
+Many people admire the Dove, but as we mentioned earlier, it’s more expensive than most other acoustic guitars.
+If you like the Dove’s look but want a lower price tag, the Epiphone Dove Pro is a great choice.
+Epiphone is Gibson’s budget brand, and this guitar comes with a solid spruce top for tone that only improves over time.

 If you like the traditional Dove but need something less expensive, make sure you check this one out!